AdityaDwiNugroho/hacktoberfest-stories/ACKNOWLEDGMENTS.md

 ---

 *This project exists because of the collective wisdom, tools, and frameworks created by these remarkable individuals and communities.
-Thank you for building the foundation that makes modern web development possible.*
+The top section represents actual Git co-contributors who appear in our commit history, while the lower sections acknowledge broader inspiration and influence.*

-**Note**: This is an acknowledgment of inspiration and influence, not a claim of direct contribution to this specific repository.
+**Note**: Co-authored commits reflect collaborative development with AI tools and recognition of the global technology community that enables modern web development.